algolia/algoliasearch-client-go/website/docs/contributing/add-new-language.md

 ## Update the generator config

-Add each client in the file [`config/openapitools.json`](https://github.com/algolia/api-clients-automation/blob/main/config/openapitools.json), following the others client structure.

-> See [`add a new client`](/docs/contributing/add-new-api-client) for informations on how to structure your new client.
+Please read the [`add a new client guide`](/docs/contributing/add-new-api-client) for information on how to structure your new client and setup the configuration files.

 ### Algolia requirements